x64dbg/docs/commands/breakpoints/SetBPX.md

-# SetBPX/bp/bpx
+﻿# SetBPX/bp/bpx

 Set an INT3 (SHORT/LONG) or UD2 breakpoint and optionally assign a name to it.

 ## arguments

 `arg1` Address to put a breakpoint on.
-This can be an API name [not implemented].
+This can be an API name.

 `[arg2]` Name of the breakpoint, use quotation marks to include spaces.
 This name can be used by the EnableBPX, DisableBPX and DeleteBPX functions as alias, but is mainly intended to provide a single line of information about the currently-hit breakpoint.
 When arg2 equals to a valid type (arg3) the type is used and arg2 is ignored.